cs50nestm/cs50labs/linearsearch/README.md

 Be sure to test your function by compiling and executing your program.
 Try a variety of inputs, including some numbers that are in the `bingo_card` array and some numbers that are not.

+To check if this tutorial has been done correctly use:

+check50 csbaxter/problems/2021/x/tutorials/linear

+To submit this tutorial use

+submit50 csbaxter/problems/2021/x/tutorials/linear

 [Download our CS50 Reference sheet on Linear Search](https://cs50.harvard.edu/ap/2020/assets/pdfs/linear_search.pdf)